cypill36/HIGHEST_GRADE_EVER/README.md

   - player roster
   - each player's batting statistics
   - each player's pitching statistics
-- Linear regression to predict % wins for current year based on data from last 20 years (OB %, slug %, whip %, .....) ---------------------------
+- Linear regression to predict % wins for current year based on data from last 20 years
+  - Uses Team OBP, SLG%, WHIP, and Kper9 to make a prediction
   - if insufficient data (ex: no SF calculated for the year), prediction is omitted
-  - if team has not been active for the past 20 years, predicted is omitted
+  - if team has not been active for the past 20 years, prediction is omitted
   - result is compared to actual % wins

 ## Installation
 1. Create a new database called ```highestgradeever``` and run ```\. highestgradeever``` to initialize the updated database.
-2. Update ```csi3335sp2023.py``` to contain your username and password.
+2. Update ```csi3335sp2023.py``` to contain your username and password for MariaDB.
 3. Install all required python modules listed below into your virtual environment.

 ### Imported Python Modules: